Palaeochiropterygidae: Evolutionary relationships

-Palaeochiropterygidae are generally considered to be the most advanced of the early bat families.
+Palaeochiropterygidae are generally considered the most advanced of the early bat families.
 Several phylogenetic analyses have shown Palaeochiropterygidae to be the closest relatives of the living, or crown, groups of bats.
-Most phylogenetic analyses only include species of fossil bats known from complete skeletons, so relationships of species within Palaeochiropterygidae are currently unknown.
+Most phylogenetic analyses only include species of fossil bats known from complete skeletons, so relationships of species within Palaeochiropterygidae remain currently unknown.

 Both Matthesia and Cecilionycteris may be junior synonyms of Palaeochiropteryx.
 Stehlinia has been previously considered to be a member of the superfamily Vespertilionoidea, possibly aligned with Natalidae or Kerivoulidae, but is now more commonly recognized as a palaeochiropterygid.
 Stehlinia, along with Lapichiropteryx and Anatolianycteris, possesses a very simple lower fourth premolar compared to other palaeochiropterygids and a close relationship between those three species has been proposed.

 A recent analysis failed to recover a close relationship between most proposed members of Palaeochiropterygidae.
 The analysis by Jones et al. recovered Lapichiropteryx sister to Hassianycteridae, P. sambuceus among Archaeonycteridae, and Microchiropteryx and Stehlinia as early diverging members of Vespertilionoidea; Cecilionycteris, Matthesia, and Anatolianycteris were not included in the study.
 A recent study by Hand et al. included only Microchiropteryx and P. tupaiodon, but similarly did not find them to form a clade to the exclusion of non-palaeochiropterygid species.
 In both recent studies, Palaeochiropterygidae was sister to Hassianycteridae.